Formhook docs

 CORS

 For browser submissions, add the origin (scheme + host, no path) to your form's Allowed origins in settings.
 An empty list rejects browser-origin requests entirely.
-Server-to-server requests (no Origin header) always go through, subject to rate limits.
+Server-to-server requests (no Origin header, such as curl or a backend) must send a valid X-Auth-Token header generated in the form's settings; without a token they are rejected.

 Cloudflare Turnstile (optional)